TechStarsCommunity/FE-Online_Library/pull_request_template.md

 If applicable, add screenshots or GIFs to showcase the changes visually.

-## Dependencies
+## Dependencies or File Changes

-Please list any new dependencies added or updated in this pull request.
+Please list any new dependencies or files added or updated in this pull request.

 ## Testing Instructions